dcnicku/wti-brent-cointegration/METHODOLOGY.md

     cost_t = |p_{t-1} - p_{t-2}| · (1 + β̂) · c                      (13)

-Lagged positions again, since the cost lands when the trade happens rather than when the signal fires.
+The executed positions are lagged so cost occur when the trade happens not when the signal appears.

-A full round trip is `2·(1 + β̂)·c`.
-At `β̂ ≈ 1` and 10bps that's about 40bps per
+A full round trip is `2·(1 + β̂)·c`. `β̂ ≈ 1` `c = 10bps`.
+Approximately 40bps cost when any trade is opened and closed.
-completed trade, which the convergence has to clear.
+Therefore convergence has to beat 40bps before profit.

     r^net_t = r_t - cost_t                                          (14)